mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 Because when you exhale it’s pretty easy to create a mental, psychological crack.
 Through the psychological crack, [you think] there is something missing, because that mental crack means that when the [continuity] is broken up, attention slackens, and certain signs of laxity appear.
 That is called *suki* or crack.

 So you completely concentrate on taking care of your breath, becoming one with breath.
-And then simultaneously, by the regulation of the breath, you are closely related with *total personality*, very naturally, because physically [...] very well.
+And then simultaneously, by the regulation of the breath, you are closely related with *total personality*, very naturally, because physically [this goes] very well.

 That’s why if you concentrate, which is called practicing *samadhi* (one-pointedness), through the regulation of the body and the regulation of the breath, you can very naturally experience calmness, tranquility.
 And then you experience enlightenment, the highest [spirit] of life.